-I have been using my new Duromax XP13000EH since April 2023 during power outages and camping trips only and just like Duromax XP12000EH, this elder brother is solid, reliable, and powerful in every way.
+I have been using my new Duromax XP13000EH since April 2023 during power outages and camping trips only, and just like the Duromax XP12000EH, this elder brother is solid, reliable, and powerful in every way.

-Before this, I had another XP13000EH back in Hurricane Mathew’s days in Florida.
-I didn’t have much choice back then, I bought it because I was stuck in Florida and I needed something to run my small house at full power due to outages.
-I put this dual-fuel generator under hell for 5 full days and it helps up quite well.
+Before this, I had another XP13000EH back in Hurricane Matthew’s days in Florida.
+I didn’t have much choice back then; I bought it because I was stuck in Florida and I needed something to run my small house at full power due to outages.
+I put this dual-fuel generator under hell for 5 full days, and it helps up quite well.

-This Duromax XP13000EH Review is based on noise tests, durability, fuel-efficiency test, load test, and its performance as a home backup generator.
+This Duromax XP13000EH review is based on noise tests, durability, fuel-efficiency tests, load tests, and its performance as a home backup generator.
 I have used it for 4 months to gather data for this review.

 Quick Review Of Duromax XP13000EH